okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 ## Use case guidelines

 The OIN catalog organizes integrations into use cases.
-From the OIN Manager, you can specify the use case categories that your integration supports in the **General Settings** > **App use case** field.
 You can select up to five use cases.
 Use the following description list to determine the appropriate use case category for your integration:

 | Use case | Integration capability |
 | -------- | ---------------------- |